-Tabs help you easily find each Book of the Bible and where they fit in Salvation History.
+4. Tabs help you easily find each Book of the Bible and where they fit in Salvation History.

-Bible Maps are the key to knowing where Salvation History occurred and why it matters.
+5. Bible Maps are the key to knowing where Salvation History occurred and why it matters.

-If you want to know this “fifth gospel”, we recommend using Then & Now Bible Maps.
-These maps show where major biblical events took place, and where those places are today.
+If you want to know this “fifth gospel,” we recommend using Then & Now Bible Maps.
+These maps show where major biblical events took place (Then), and have transparent overlays that show where those places are today (Now).
 Click here to watch Jeff Cavins’ demonstration on how to use your maps.

-Don’t just read the Word of God, pray with it.
+6. Don’t just read the Word of God, pray with it.